For more information, contact our education team at email@example.com or 770-427-2117 ext 3173.

 The Southern Museum’s educational programs include offerings for everyone!
 The Mommy & Me preschool program, the Homeschool Workshop Series, and Sensory Friendly Afternoons are offered for children and families.
 For teachers and students, the Museum offers field trips, Junior Railroaders, Museum Explorers, classroom presentations, a Traveling Trunk, and virtual outreach.
 Tours and outreach presentations are offered for adults.

 MOMMY & ME PRESCHOOL PROGRAM

-The program is designed specifically for children ages 3 to 5 and their caregivers.
-It is included in Museum admission and free for Museum members.
-Space is limited with seating on a first-come, first-served basis.
+The drop-in program is designed specifically for children ages 3 to 5 and their caregivers.
+The program is included in Museum admission and is free for Museum members.
+Registration is not required.

 HOMESCHOOL WORKSHOP SERIES

-The second Wednesday of each month at 10am and 1pm
+The second Wednesday of each month from 10 AM to 1 PM

 Investigate STEAM-powered fun at our Homeschool Workshop!
-Discover new train-themed concepts and apply them to your own invention, art project, machine, or game.
-Workshops are multidisciplinary and can include hands-on projects, guided activities, tours, and demonstrations.
+Discover new train-themed concepts and apply them to your own invention, art project, machine or game.
+Workshops are multidisciplinary and include hands-on projects, guided activities, tours and demonstrations.

-Recommended for elementary students ages 5 to 12.
+Recommended for elementary students ages 5 to 12 and their caregivers.
 It is included in Museum admission and free for Museum members.
-Space is limited with seating on a first-come, first-served basis.
+Registration is not required.

 SENSORY FRIENDLY AFTERNOONS